AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/unassign-work-in-workload-balancer.md

 filename: unassign-work-in-workload-balancer
 product-area: resource-management
 navigation-topic: the-workload-balancer
-title: Unassign work in the Adobe Workfront Workload Balancer
+title: Unassign work in the Workload Balancer
 description: You can unassign users from work items in the Assigned Work area of the Adobe Workfront Workload Balancer, or reassign them to other users, roles, or teams.
 ---

-# Unassign work in the Adobe Workfront Workload Balancer
+# Unassign work in the Workload Balancer

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 You can unassign users from work items in the Assigned Work area of the Adobe Workfront Workload Balancer, or reassign them to other users, roles, or teams.